roman380/gstreamer_appsrcsandbox/README.md

 # GStreamer `appsrc` Sandbox

-Record data pushed via appsrc elements in your application into file, and replay retraactively.
+Record data pushed via appsrc elements in your application into file, and replay retroactively.

 Use helper `AppsrcFile` class from [record.h](record.h) to produce the replay files.